ospray/hdospray/README.md

   - Path tracing
   - Physically-based materials
   - Principled shader (similar to Disney BSDF shader)
+  - Ptex in \< v0.3 (Currently awaiting update for OSPRay 2.x)

 ## TODOs

   - Picking does not work in HdOSPRay.
 You cannot select objects in the viewer yet
-  - Custom lights.
-We are waiting to get actual USD files that specify these to test
-  - OSL shaders.
-They are a work in progress in OSPRay
+  - OSL shaders and MaterialX support.
+They are a work in progress in OSPRay.
   - Binary releases.
-We hope to provide these soon

 # News, Updates, and Announcements

+## July 31, 2020: Version v0.5 now released on GitHub

+Update to OSPRay 2.2.0. usdLux light support.
+Asynchronous rendering.
+Dynamic resolution for greater interaction.
+Pixel Filters.
+Subdivision surfaces interpolation mode fixes.

 ## June 15, 2020: Version v0.4 now released on GitHub